mishmanners/Travel/README.md

 ![iStock_000066501889_Large](https://github.com/mishmanners/Travel/assets/36594527/bea4c7a5-87fc-453a-819e-ca43e2de0822)

 The repository is in English, as it's designed to cater to an English speaking audience.
 You'll find the tips and tricks files under the [country](https://github.com/mishmanners/Travel/tree/main/Countries%20) folder.
 Please find your country, or add a new country markdown tile.
 There's also a folder for [general travel advice](https://github.com/mishmanners/Travel/tree/main/General).
+Things can be added in any order.
+Feel free to add links and images.
+If you add images, please either credit the owner and/or add links back to the source.

 If you'd like to contribute, please do!